Derrick Henry: 2015 season: National Championship and Heisman season

 After Yeldon left for the NFL, Henry took over as the starting running back as a junior in 2015.
 In the season opener against Wisconsin, he had 147 rushing yards and three rushing touchdowns in the 35–17 victory.
 In the next game, against Middle Tennessee State, he had 96 rushing yards and another game with three rushing touchdowns in the 37–10 victory.
 In the next game against Ole Miss, he had 127 rushing yards, one rushing touchdown, and five receptions for 39 yards in Alabama's only loss of the season, a 43–37 decision.
 After rushing for 52 yards against Louisiana–Monroe, he had 148 rushing yards and a touchdown in a 38–10 victory over previously undefeated Georgia.

-On October 10, he rushed for 95 yards and a touchdown against Arkansas in a 27–14 victory.
+On October 10, Henry rushed for 95 yards and a touchdown against Arkansas in a 27–14 victory.
 After the victory over the Razorbacks, he went on an impressive stretch of performances.
 On October 17, against Texas A&M, he had 236 rushing yards, two rushing touchdowns, and an 18-yard reception in a 41–23 victory.
 In the next game, a narrow 19–14 victory over Tennessee, he had 143 rushing yards and two rushing touchdowns.
 In the following game, a much-anticipated matchup with fellow Heisman contender Leonard Fournette of LSU, he had 210 rushing yards and three rushing touchdowns in the 30–16 victory over the previously undefeated team.
 In the next game, against Mississippi State, he had 204 rushing yards and two rushing touchdowns in the 31–6 victory.
-In the next game, against Charleston Southern, he had 68 rushing yards and two more rushing touchdowns in a limited role in the 56–6 victory.
-In the Iron Bowl against Auburn, he had 271 rushing yards and a rushing touchdown on 46 carries in the 29–13 victory.
-In the SEC Championship against Florida, he had 44 carries for 189 yards and a touchdown in the 29–15 victory.
+In the next game, against Charleston Southern, he had 68 rushing yards and two more rushing touchdowns in a limited role during the 56–6 victory.
+During the Iron Bowl against Auburn, he had 271 rushing yards and a rushing touchdown on 46 carries in the 29–13 victory.
+In the SEC Championship against Florida, he had 44 carries for 189 yards and a touchdown during the 29–15 victory.

 Alabama qualified for the College Football Playoff and faced off against Michigan State in the National Semifinals.
-In the 38–0 victory over the Spartans in the Cotton Bowl, he had 75 rushing yards and two rushing touchdowns.
+In the 38–0 shutout victory over the Spartans in the Cotton Bowl, Henry had 75 rushing yards and two rushing touchdowns.
 During Alabama's 45–40 victory over Clemson in the 2016 College Football Playoff National Championship, he rushed for 158 yards on 36 carries with three touchdowns.
-During the game, he also broke Shaun Alexander's record for most career rushing yards in Alabama history.
-Playing in all 15 games, he rushed for SEC records 2,219 yards and 28 touchdowns on 395 carries.
-In addition, he scored at least one touchdown in each game.
-He led the NCAA in rushing attempts, rushing yards, rushing touchdowns, and points scored.
+During the game, Henry also broke Shaun Alexander's record for most career rushing yards in Alabama history.
+Playing in all 15 games, Henry rushed for SEC records 2,219 yards and 28 touchdowns on 395 carries.
+He also scored at least one touchdown in each game.
+Henry led the NCAA in rushing attempts, rushing yards, rushing touchdowns, and points scored.

 Henry won the Heisman Trophy, beating out finalists Christian McCaffrey and Deshaun Watson.
 He won numerous other awards including the Doak Walker Award, Walter Camp Award, and Maxwell Award.
-Henry declared for the 2016 NFL Draft after his junior season.
+Henry declared for the 2016 NFL draft after his junior season.